nogalevy/ex4-java-neviim-ex4_tali_kalev_noga_levy/movie-app/README.md

 their purchase.

 #### Search Attributes
-- Genre : The user can choose from a list of genres, this will retrieve a list of movies that are of the types chosen (logical AND)
+- By Genre : The user can choose from a list of genres, this will retrieve a list of movies that are of the types chosen (logical AND)
-- Release Year : The user can search by year, this will retrieve a list of movies that were released during the inputted year
+- By Release Year : The user can search by year, this will retrieve a list of movies that were released during the inputted year
-- Title : The user can search by title, this will retrieve a list of movies or tv shows with the title inputted.
+- By Title : The user can search by title, this will retrieve a list of movies or tv shows with the title inputted.

 Note: Searching by genre is done by choosing items from the 'Choose Genre' dropdown.
-To search by title or year, the user must use the toggle button next to the search bar in order to search by desired option.
+To search by title or year, the user must use the toggle button next to the search bar in order to switch between options and then input search request into search bar.

 ### Server Side: